be-rock/blog/content/posts/kafka-protobuf-and-bufstream/index.md

 - I often work with streaming and Kafka with Apache Spark.
 Setting up and managing a Kafka cluster can be cumbersome so having a quick, easy, standardized, and leightweight way to run Kafka is appealing.
 - This blog attempts to test the claims of Buf - the company behind
-  - Bufstream - the "drop-in replacement for Kafka"
+  - `Bufstream` - the "drop-in replacement for Kafka"
-  - BSR - the Buf Schema Registry which implements the "Confluent Schema Registry API"
+  - `BSR` - the Buf Schema Registry which implements the "Confluent Schema Registry API"
-  - Buf CLI - a simple way to develop and manage Protobuf
+  - `buf` CLI - a simple way to develop and manage Protobuf

 ## Getting Started